JGregJones/nodejs_chat/JGJ_Readme.txt

 Will be in one room at a time.
 Lets try committing from VSCode - worked

-Next - Added player name field, and protocol code to set it.
+Added player name field, and protocol code to set it.
+Added broadcast button, that was painful.
+Trick was to add an onclick value passed to submit to know what button it was.